Picovoice/cobra/binding/dotnet/README.md

 ## Installation

-You can install the latest version of Cobra by getting the latest [Cobra Nuget package](https://www.nuget.org/packages/Cobra/)<!-- markdown-link-check-disable-line -->
-in Visual Studio or using the .NET CLI.
+You can install the latest version of Cobra by getting the latest [Cobra Nuget package](https://www.nuget.org/packages/Cobra/) in Visual Studio or using the .NET CLI.

 ```console